yanfang-research/Digital-PD-L1-Scoring/README.md

-# [👩‍💻Code] Artificial Intelligence-based Assessment of PD-L1 Expression in Diffuse Large B Cell Lymphoma
+# Artificial Intelligence-based Assessment of PD-L1 Expression in Diffuse Large B Cell Lymphoma

+This repository provides the official implementation of paper titled "Artificial Intelligence-based Assessment of PD-L1 Expression in Diffuse Large B Cell Lymphoma".

 <!-- Select some of the point info, feel free to delete -->
 🧙 Updated on 2024.01.24.
 Paper will be coming soon!